claudiarella/academic-kickstart/content/home/experience.md

   company_url = "https://www.pangeaformazione.it"
   location = "Rome, Italy"
   date_start = "2019-07-01"
-  date_end = ""
+  date_end = "2019-07-31"
   description = """
-  Participation in a Machine Learning project commissioned by the company Open Fiber and finalized to developing a predictive model for planned preventative maintenance of large infrastructures equipped with alarm nets.
-The model fits the specific automation processes of the Open Fiber network.
-Specific contributions include:
+  Participation in a
+Machine Learning project commissioned by the company Open Fiber and finalized to developing a predictive model for planned preventative maintenance of large infrastructures equipped with alarm nets, fitting the specific automation processes of the Open Fiber network, using Bayesian Neural Networks in Deep Learning.

-* _Work in progress_"""
+"""

 [[experience]]
   title = "Research Intern"